Gauging the Gauge and Anomaly Resolution: Applications

 With such value, the 2-BF action \eqref{3d2bf-lambda1} becomes

 where we recognize the standard action of gravity coupled with a particle \cite{deSousa1990}, supplemented by a term encoding the conservation of momentum.
-Plugging back $\Sigma^I=p^I \delta_W^{(2)}(x)$ in \eqref{fake-eins} allows to recover the 3d Einstein equation in the presence of a point-like particle.
+Plugging back $\Sigma^I=p^I \delta_W^{(2)}(x)$ in \eqref{fake-eins} allows to recover the 3D Einstein equation in the presence of a point-like particle.

-Such construction could be extended to the discrete case where one could analyze how the Yetter amplitude can provide the Ponzano-Regge amplitude coupled to a particle.
+Such construction could be extended to the discrete case where one could analyze how the Yetter amplitude can provide the Ponzano--Regge amplitude coupled to a particle.
 This will be explored elsewhere.